 A mandatory and uniform Code of Conduct (PDF, 203KB) provides a foundation for a fair and transparent complaints management system.
 The code outlines how behavioural standards align with the local government principles and assists all councillors in being aware of their obligations as elected representatives.

 The Code of Conduct and the associated obligations for councillors commenced on 3 December 2018.

-Under the code of conduct, the standards of behavior are summarised in ‘the three Rs’, being Responsibility, Respect and Reputation.
+Under the Code of Conduct, councillors must uphold the standards of behaviour as summarised in ‘the three Rs’ of Responsibility, Respect and Reputation.

 Consequences of failing to comply with the Code of Conduct

-A councillor’s failure to comply with the behavioural standards of the code of conduct may give rise to disciplinary action under the complaint handling provisions of the Local Government Act 2009 (LGA).
+A councillor’s failure to comply with the behavioural standards may give rise to disciplinary action under the Councillor complaints framework.

 On its commencement in 2018 the councillor complaints framework did not apply to Brisbane City Council.
 It was extended to Brisbane City Council on 30 March 2020.